 Alnwick to Lesbury

 This trail takes you from the edge of Alnwick to as far as Lesbury and around the pretty banks of the Coquet River.
 On this train, there are 2 walking routes and 1 cycle route.
 The first walking route is 3.8 miles long and partly follows the river.
-The second route is longer, stretching for 6.6 miles, which goes to Lesbury, around the pretty riverbank and back, allowing for a stop at The Coach Inn for a swift one!
+The second route is longer, stretching for 6.6 miles, which goes to Lesbury, around the pretty riverbank and back.
 The cycle route goes further towards Alnmouth and is an easy route of 6.6 miles there and back.
 Click HERE to download the route from Northumberland Estates.

 Scenic Drives from Alnwick around Northumberland